apideck-libraries/portman/examples/testsuite-overwrites/readme.md

 }
 ```

-This will target the OpenApi `"openApiOperationId": "leadsAll"` and will modify the request query params to set the `limit`property as **disabled** (because disable:true) in Postman.
+This will target the OpenAPI `"openApiOperationId": "leadsAll"` and will modify the request query params to set the `limit`property as **disabled** (because disable:true) in Postman.

 file: examples/testsuite-overwrites/crm.postman.json >>